Discrimination & Retaliation

 Many of us work hard to overcome physical and psychological challenges in order to achieve one of our most important goals: working productively.
 Work engages us mentally, gives us a strong sense of identity, and provides financial security.
 We do not ask for special treatment; only to be given a fair chance at succeeding.

 Congress, state, and local governments have enacted laws to ensure that individuals with disabilities and handicaps receive reasonable accommodation inside the workplace, and to be accepted openly in housing and elsewhere.
-These protections, in particular the Americans With Disabilities Act and the Rehabilitation Act, provide clear standards that define impairments and disabilities, who is covered by these Acts, and the accommodation they are entitled to.
+These protections, in particular, the Americans With Disabilities Act and the Rehabilitation Act, provide clear standards that define impairments and disabilities, who is covered by these Acts, and the accommodation they are entitled to.
 The Americans with Disabilities Act was designed to protect the civil rights of people who have physical and mental disabilities and our firm has made it a top priority to make sure that these rights are not infringed upon.
 Despite federal laws, requests for reasonable accommodation are routinely ignored.
 Confidential medical information is circulated; disabilities are the subjects of jokes.

 Employers of all sizes often find it easier to ignore the reasonable needs of workers with disabilities.
 They do it, out of studied ignorance about disabilities or outright prejudice at working with those who are disabled or having them “on display.”
 Some demand repeated submissions from physicians and ship them out for “independent review” by paid medical consultants before they will even consider accommodating a disabled individual.
 The confidentiality of highly sensitive medical records is often breached.

 We have succeeded in litigation and reasonable accommodations processes on behalf of individuals with physical and emotional disabilities, and our work in this area is a core practice area.
-We prevailed in a precedent-setting case on behalf of a female attorney who needed to work at home full time, secured reinstatement and a substantial monetary payment for a female wrongfully terminated by the federal government in retaliation for requesting Reasonable Accommodation for her diabetes, successfully challenged a female special agent’s lifetime ban from law enforcement after returning from spinal injury, and are litigating the coerced retirement of a disabled Gulf War Vet.
+We prevailed in a precedent-setting case on behalf of a female attorney who needed to work at home full time, secured reinstatement and a substantial monetary payment for a female wrongfully terminated in retaliation for requesting Reasonable Accommodation for her diabetes, successfully challenged a female special agent’s lifetime ban from law enforcement after returning from spinal surgery, and successfully litigated the coerced retirement of a disabled Gulf War Vet.

 There are a lot of other courageous men and women of principle who speak out about powerful government and corporate interests engaged in misconduct.
 When institutions like these are challenged, they fight back.
 Hard.